Nearly Seven in Ten Businesses Affected by a Bad Hire in the Past Year, According to CareerBuilder Survey

 Nearly One-in-Four Employers Reported a Bad Hire Cost Them More than $50,000

 CHICAGO, Dec.
-13, 2012 — Hiring the right person to fill a position can be a difficult decision to make, and a new CareerBuilder study shows the cost of choosing incorrectly can be high.
-Sixty-nine percent of employers reported that their companies have been adversely affected by a bad hire this year, with 41 percent of those businesses estimating the cost to be over $25,000.
-Twenty-four percent said a bad hire cost them more than $50,000.
+13, 2012 –Finding the appropriate candidate to fill a position can be challenging, and a recent CareerBuilder study demonstrates that making the wrong choice can be expensive.
+Sixty-nine percent of employers claimed that this year, a poor hire had a negative impact on their businesses, with 41 percent of those companies estimating a cost of over $25,000.
+24 percent of respondents claimed that a poor hire cost them more than $50,000.

 Effects of a Bad Hire